runlevel5/ruby-journal-source/source/_posts/2012-03-09-define-fixtures-with-polymorphic-association.markdown

 keyword.
 This is to tell rails that the `borrowable_type` is of `Company` class.
 Without that, the fixtures will set `borrowable_type` to `nil`, thus invalid.

 Hope you find this tutorial useful.
+And please avoid using fixures as much as you can.
+Use factory_girl or machinist.
 See you in the next tutorial.